High-flying stocks wait on Fed signals, Apple results

 APPLE EYED

-There was a mixed bag of earnings from Tesla (TSLA.O), 3M (MMM.N), Microsoft (MSFT.O), and Google-parent Alphabet (GOOGL.O) on Tuesday.
+There was a mixed bag of earnings from Tesla, 3M, Microsoft, and Google-parent Alphabet on Tuesday.

 Pound followers are also watching next week’s UK regional elections, especially in Scotland where the pro-independence SNP and Green parties look on course to take firm control Scotland’s Holyrood parliament.